luckylwk/luckylwk.github.io/_posts/2015-09-13-visualising-mnist-pca-tsne.markdown

 <img src="/assets/mnist-digits.png" />

 Now we can start thinking about how we can actually distinguish the zeros from the ones and two's and so on.
 If you were, for example, a post office such an algorithm could help you read and sort the handwritten envelopes using a machine instead of having humans do that.
-Obviously nowadays we have very advanced methods to do this, but this dataset still provides a very good testing ground for seeing how specific methods (e.g., such as dimensionality reduction) work and how well they work.
+Obviously nowadays we have very advanced methods to do this, but this dataset still provides a very good testing ground for seeing how specific methods for dimensionality reduction work and how well they work.

 The images are all essentially 28-by-28 pixel images and therefore have a total of 784 'dimensions', each holding the value of one specific pixel.